Read like you always do

 UpToDate, a qbank explanation, a Wikipedia tangent.
 No new tools.

-QuizMe turns the pages you read into flashcards — and the ad slots you ignore into twelve-second reviews.
+QuizMe turns the pages you read into flashcards and the ad slots you see into twelve-second reviews.

 Wall of love

 “I stopped unsuspending someone else's 30,000-card deck.
-My cards come from what I actually read on the wards.”
+My cards come from what I actually read on the wards.
+Didn't expect to still be using it past week two, honestly.”

 “I spent ten years collecting notes.
 With QuizMe I'm finally collecting memories.”

 “The reviews don't feel like studying.
-They feel like seeing an old friend.
-That's been the difference for me.”
+They feel like bumping into an old friend on the train.
+That sounds cheesy writing it out but it's true.”

 “Cold-calls used to terrify me.
-Now the case I read on Tuesday is still there on Friday.”
+Now the case I read on Tuesday is still there on Friday.
+Took a star off because the extension occasionally doesn't fire on some PDF viewers.”

-“Documentation used to evaporate overnight.
-I'd read the same MDN page four times in a month.
+“Docs used to evaporate overnight.
+I'd re-read the same MDN page four times in a month.
 Now it sticks the first time, and the reviews show up while I'm already browsing.”

 “I highlight three sentences a day.
 That's the whole habit.
-Eighty days and counting.”
+Eighty days and counting — longest I've kept anything like this.”

-“I recommended it to my sixth-formers, then caught myself using it more than they do.”
+“Recommended it to my sixth-formers, then caught myself using it more than they do.
+Slightly embarrassing.”

 “The ad-slot thing sounded like a gimmick.
-It's quietly the best part — the page quizzes me back instead of selling me socks.”
+It's quietly the best part — the page quizzes me back instead of selling me socks.
+Wish there was a dark mode for the cards though.”

-“Reading on the internet finally has an afterlife.”
+“Reading on the internet finally has an afterlife.
+That's it.
+That's the review.”

 While you browse